dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 satisfied.

-One can also specify the maxium number of possible treatments to consider for the causal consistency assumption and the minimum and maximu probabilities of treatment for the positivity assumption with the num_treatments, min, and max keyword arguments.
+One can also specify the maxium number of possible treatments to consider for the causal consistency assumption and the minimum and maximum probabilities of treatment for the positivity assumption with the num_treatments, min, and max keyword arguments.

 !!! danger